Influenza, known as the flu, is a highly contagious viral infection that can cause severe illness and even death.

 In Victoria, the following people are eligible to receive a free seasonal influenza vaccine:

-- children aged six months to less than five years (Victorian state funded program)
+- Children aged 6 months to less than 5 years

-- Aboriginal and Torres Strait Islander people aged from six months
+- Aboriginal and Torres Strait Islander people aged 6 months and older

-- people aged six months and over with medical conditions predisposing them to severe influenza (e.g. severe asthma, lung or heart disease, low immunity or diabetes)
+- People aged 6 months and over with medical conditions predisposing them to severe influenza (e.g. severe asthma, lung or heart disease, low immunity or diabetes)

-All children under nine receiving their flu vaccination for the first time require two doses of vaccine, spaced by a minimum of one month.
+All children under 9 receiving their flu vaccination for the first time require two doses of vaccine, spaced by a minimum of one month.

 Is the flu vaccine safe?